CallumDennisIE/mobile-physio/README.md

 ***
 ### Form Submit Page:
-This page will display when the form has been successfully submited.
+This page will display when the form has been successfully submitted.
 This provides the user feedback and informs them that the form has been successfully sent.

 <details>